 Introduction to Tricyrtis

-Tricyrtis (toad lilies) is a shade-loving perennial in the lily family whose small but beautiful and intricately designed orchid-like flowers stop people in their tracks.
+Tricyrtis (toad lilies) are a shade-loving perennial in the lily family whose small, but beautiful and intricately designed orchid-like flowers stop people in their tracks.
 When looking for woodland garden plants that flower after the spring season, tricyrtis head a very short list.
-We urge our readers to stop by the garden on our Open Nursery and Garden Days to see our extensive collection or check out our web site to see our current offerings of this exotic plant.
+We urge our readers to stop by the garden on our Open Nursery and Garden Days to see our extensive collection or check out our online catalog to see our current offerings of this exotic plant.

-A more infamous and blatantly false story for the origin of the name toad lily is widely circulated and appears in many prominent Tricyrtis publications.
-In it, tricyrtis is called toad lily because a primitive Filipino tribe called the Tasaday rubbed the scented, sticky juice of the plant onto their hands and arms before going frog hunting.
+A more infamous and blatantly false story for the name origin of toad lily is one that is widely circulated and appears in many prominent Tricyrtis publications.
+It has long been believed that tricyrtis is called toad lily because a primitive Filipino tribe called the Tasaday rubbed the scented, sticky juice of the plant onto their hands and arms before going frog hunting.
 The smell was said to attract frogs and the stickiness made it easier to catch them.
 This story is was part of the greater Tasaday hoax; an intricate plot by the late Manuel Elizalde, an advisor to president Ferdinand Marcos, designed to increase eco-tourism to the Philippines and to bilk money from philanthropists.
 This fascinating story was first told in the 1972 National Geographic documentary, "The Last Tribes of Mindanao" and the hoax was uncovered in the 1986 20/20 documentary "The Tribe that Never Was."
 The entire story was elucidated in the 2003 Robin Hemley book, Invented Eden.
-The Marcos regime also has another connection with the toad lily.
+The Marcos regime has yet another connection with the toad lily.
 The Filipino endemic species Tricyrtis imeldae is named in honor of Ferdinand's wife, the infamous shoe-hound, Imelda Marcos.
 Many taxonomist now consider it nothing more than a disjunct population of Tricyrtis formosana, although the presence of Muslim extremists in the region have prevented it from getting into US cultivation.

-The genus Tricyrtis is east Asian in origin.
+The genus tricyrtis is an origin of Eastern Asia.
 Their native range runs from China, Korea, and Japan in the north to Nepal, Taiwan and the Philippines in the south.
 This corresponds roughly to U.S. hardiness zones 5 and warmer.
-In their native habitat they live in partial shade at the edges of forests where there is a break in the tree cover.
-They are also commonly found on sloped ground along creek beds, and at the edges of road and trail clearings.
+In their native habitat they live in partial shade at the edges of forests.
+Which is where there is a break in the tree cover.
+They are also commonly found on the sloped grounds along creek beds and at the edges of road and trail clearings.
 Tricyrtis live in a wide range of conditions from mountainous regions such as the Himalayas to low-lying, humid, sub-tropical forests.
 They are always found in regions that receive plentiful rainfall.

 History of Tricyrtis in the Garden